openmultiplayer/web/frontend/docs/scripting/functions/NPC_IsEnteringVehicle.md

 - Returns true only during the entering animation/process
 - Once the NPC is fully inside, this returns false
-- Use this to detect when NPCs are transitioning into vehicles
 - The NPC must have been instructed to enter with NPC_EnterVehicle

 ## Related Functions